 Freight bill audit data can tell you a lot about what you’re shipping, how you’re shipping it, and where you can create cost savings.
 Think of reconciliation and finding money as short-term benefits, while pattern recognition and trend analysis are long-term opportunities.
 It’s not just about balancing the books.
 It’s about optimizing operations.

-Freight bill audits don’t just show accounting discrepancies — they’re a peek into spending trends and shipper relationships.
-All the data captured by a transportation management system (TMS), and leveraged in an audit, is critical to understanding supply chains and the methods, modes, and service levels of freight transport.
+Freight bill audits don’t just show accounting discrepancies they are a peek into spending trends and shipper relationships.
+All the data captured by a transportation management system (TMS), and leveraged in an audit is critical to understanding supply chains and the methods, modes, and service levels of freight transport.
 Can you confidently answer the following questions?

 - Why are you spending X on final-mile delivery from an independent transportation provider when you could spend Y using an integrated delivery partner?

 - Do the audit issues you’re having with an OTR transportation provider outpace the cost savings you gain from choosing them over a slightly more expensive provider?

 - Is it possible to consolidate your shipments to X destination on a succinct schedule and avoid multiple, costly LTL shipments?